Leadership and governance

 Bio

 Michael has over 30 years’ experience as a Non-Executive Director and leader within the logistics, supply chain, retail and property sectors.
-Michael currently serves on the Boards of Ausgrid Asset, Management, Finance and Operator Partnership, CBH Group, Sendle, NSW Ports and Peel Ports UK.
+Michael currently serves on the Boards of Ausgrid, CBH Group, NSW Ports, Sydney Airports, Peel Ports UK, Centurion, UON Pty Ltd, Australian Vintage Group and Kimbriki Environmental Enterprises Pty Ltd. He is also an Executive Director and owner of Gurrundah Pastoral Operations Pty Ltd.

 Michael was appointed International Freight Coordinator General, Austrade on 31 March 2020 in an interim role to assist with the Federal Government’s COVID-19 response, which concluded in September 2022.
 Michael has also been an advisor at different times to Bain Consulting, Brookfield, GNG Partners and Macquarie Bank in Australia, China and the Middle East.